EU

 You can apply for unemployment benefits by:

-• filling out an application form in person at any State Social Insurance Agency (SSIA) branch;
+• filling out an application form in person at any branches in Riga and elsewhere

-• along with requesting unemployed status, submitting a completed form in person at any State Employment Agency branch, if it is no need for additional proof regarding your employment history.
+• along with requesting unemployed status, submitting a completed form in person at any State Employment Agency branch office, if it is no need for additional proof regarding your employment history

 If you have been employed up to 31 December 1995, you must additionally submit documents proving your employment history to the SSIA.

-The portal Latvija.lv has information in e-service format regarding your social insurance contributions and the amount of benefits, pensions and support payments you can claim using internet banking or your e-signature.
+The portal Latvija.gov.lv has information in e-service format regarding your social insurance contributions and the amount of benefits, pensions and support payments you can claim using internet banking or your e-signature.

 Jargon busters

-Social insurance contributions are legally mandated payments paid into a special budget account which give the right to socially insured persons to receive social insurance services stipulated by law, including unemployment, maternity, illness and parental benefits, disability, old-age and survivor's pensions, and compensation for workplace accidents and work-related illnesses.
+Social insurance contributions are legally mandated payments paid into a special budget account which give the right to socially insured persons to receive social insurance benefits stipulated by law, including unemployment, maternity, paternity, illness and parental benefits, disability, old-age and survivor's pensions, and compensation for workplace accidents and work-related illnesses and healthcare services.

 Insurance period - employment history and its aligned periods up to 31 December 1990, as well as the period from 1 January 1991, for which social insurance contributions have been paid for a person.